Aegle marmelos

-Aegle marmelos, commonly known as bael (or bili or bhel), also Bengal quince, golden apple, Japanese bitter orange, stone apple or wood apple, is a rare species of tree native to the Indian subcontinent and Southeast Asia.
-It is present in India, Bangladesh, Sri Lanka, and Nepal as a naturalized species.
+Aegle marmelos, commonly known as bael (or bili or bhel), also Bengal quince, golden apple, Japanese bitter orange, stone apple or wood apple, is a species of tree native to the Indian subcontinent and Southeast Asia.
+It is present in India, Pakistan, Bangladesh, Sri Lanka, and Nepal as a naturalized species.
 The tree is considered to be sacred by Hindus and Buddhists.

+Common names

+The fruit has various common names, such as bael fruit, Indian bael, golden apple, elephant apple, Indian quince, and stone apple.

 Description

 Aegle marmelos is a deciduous shrub or small to medium-sized tree, up to 13 m tall with slender drooping branches and rather open, irregular crown.

+Bark

 The bark is pale brown or grayish, smooth or finely fissured and flaking, armed with long straight spines, 1.2–2.5 cm singly or in pairs, often with slimy sap oozing out from cut parts.
 The gum is also described as a clear, gummy sap, resembling gum arabic, which exudes from wounded branches and hangs down in long strands, becoming gradually solid.
 It is sweet at first taste and then irritating to the throat.